qutip/qutip-tutorials/README.md

 Your browser should automatically open the Jupyter Notebook frontend.
 Otherwise open the link displayed in the terminal.

-Navigate into the `tutorials` directory and select one of the notebooks.
+Navigate into the `tutorials-v4` or `tutorials-v5` directory and select one of the notebooks.
 Note that the format of the notebooks is `.md` (markdown), which is intended for better compatibility with git features.